To keep diabetes under control, stay healthy, and prevent future problems, you

 can help you know how well you're controlling your diabetes too.

-done during regular visits with your diabetes health care team.
+It's usually done during regular visits with your diabetes health care team.

 Hemoglobin is the substance inside red blood cells that carries oxygen to the cells